 Depending on where you are in the country, the members might also be responsible for managing one another.

-Some states, such as California and New York, initially require that all members attend company meetings and vote on decisions.
+I found that in some states, such as California and New York, initially require that all members attend company meetings and vote on decisions.

 In contrast, other states don't mandate member participation in the daily management of an LLC at all.